kuroi17/dormMate/README.md

 ## 📋 Project Overview

 **DormMate** is a Java-based console application designed to streamline the dormitory rental process for students and landlords.
-The system allows students to browse available dorm listings, inquire about properties, book rooms, and manage their rental payments.
+The system features an eye-catching ASCII art welcome screen and allows students to browse available dorm listings, inquire about properties, and book rooms.
 Landlords can manage their dorm properties, view student inquiries, and track room availability.
 This project demonstrates core Object-Oriented Programming (OOP) principles and provides a practical solution for managing dormitory accommodations in an educational setting.

 ---